MovieStiles/Cryptography/Public Key/README.md

 ![equation](http://latex.codecogs.com/gif.latex?d%3De%5E%7B-1%7D%20mod%28n%29)

 This is otherwise known as finding the [multiplicative inverse](https://github.com/MovieStiles/Cryptography/tree/master/Monoalphabetic#multiplicative-inverse) of e.

+The same equation you used to encrypt the text can now be used to decrypt it, simply replacing e with d and running the equation on each chunk of the ciphertext.

 ####Encryption Example: p = 2707, e = 17, m = "Hello"